-- Applicants who hold a bachelor's degree in a major field of study other than the one to which they are applying, and who do not have sufficient academic preparation in the field, may be admitted as prospective graduate student who must complete certain undergraduate course requirements.
-Guidelines governing such course requirements are presented below. - To be considered for admission as a prospective graduate student, the applicant must have attained an undergraduate average of 75 percent (or standardized equivalent) in all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or another recognized institution of higher learning.
-In the Maroun Semaan Faculty of Engineering and Architecture, an applicant is considered for admission as a prospective graduate student if s/he has attained an average of 75 at AUB for the last two years of undergraduate study or its equivalent at other universities, as determined by the Faculty, and has demonstrated good performance in courses related to the field being sought. - The requirements for application and the governing regulations for admission as presented under Regular Admission are the same in this case. - The following policies relate to undergraduate course requirements for students admitted into the prospective student category: - Prospective students are normally required to take a minimum of 15 credits of undergraduate courses in the major field of study to which they are applying and must achieve an average of at least 80 percent in these courses to be admitted to the graduate program and begin work towards their master's degree. - Departments may recommend reducing the 15 credits minimum requirement for prospective students subject to the provision of supporting evidence and justification to the Graduate Studies Committee.
+Applicants who hold a bachelor's degree in a major field of study other than the one to which they are applying, and who do not have sufficient academic preparation in the field, may be admitted as a prospective graduate student who must complete certain undergraduate course requirements.
+Guidelines governing such course requirements are presented below.

+To be considered for admission as a prospective graduate student, the applicant must have attained an undergraduate average of 3.0 (or standardized equivalent) in all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or another recognized institution of higher learning.
+In the Maroun Semaan Faculty of Engineering and Architecture, an applicant is considered for admission as a prospective graduate student if s/he has attained an average of 3.0 at AUB for the last two years of undergraduate study or its equivalent at other universities, as determined by the faculty. and has demonstrated good performance in courses related to the field being sought.

+- The requirements for application and the governing regulations for admission as presented under Regular Admission are the same in this case. - The following policies relate to undergraduate course requirements for students admitted into the prospective student category: - o Prospective students are normally required to take a maximum of fifteen (15) credits of undergraduate courses in the major field of study to which they are applying and must achieve an average of at least 3.3 in these courses to be admitted to the graduate program and begin work towards their master's degree. - o Departments may recommend reducing the fifteen (15) credits minimum requirement for prospective students subject to the provision of supporting evidence to the Faculty Graduate Studies Committee.
 Students who have taken courses in the intended field of study or in areas judged by departments as relevant to the intended field of study may have their requirements reduced.
-In considering undergraduate courses as prerequisites towards beginning an MA/ MS/ME degree in a field of study, departments may recommend to the Graduate Studies Committee consideration of courses in other than the strictly defined field of study that they consider relevant.
+In considering undergraduate courses as prerequisites towards beginning an MA/ MS/ME degree in a field of study, departments may recommend to the Faculty Graduate Studies Committee consideration of courses other than the strictly defined field of study that they consider relevant.
 Outstanding work and/or research experience relevant to the intended field of study may (in exceptional cases) be considered in partial fulfillment of required courses.
-All recommendations to reduce the requirements below 15 credits require the approval of the Graduate Studies Committee of the Faculty following departmental justification.

-For undergraduate courses taken prior to acceptance as prospective student to be considered as part of the 15 credits minimum requirement in the intended field of study, the average grade in these courses should be at least 80 percent or equivalent in other grading systems.
-For the purpose of change of status (admission after completion of requirements) to regular graduate student, a minimum average of 80 percent will be required in all 15 credits of undergraduate courses in the field (including the ones taken prior to acceptance).
-If an average of 75-80 percent is attained, the student may have her/his status changed to graduate on probation pending department recommendation and approval of the Faculty Graduate Studies Committee.
+All recommendations to reduce the requirements below 15 credits require the approval of the Faculty Graduate Studies Committee following departmental justification. - o Departments may recommend waiving some course requirements after the student's first term subject to justification and outstanding performance to the Faculty Graduate Studies Committee. - For the purpose of change of status (after completion of requirements) to regular graduate student, a minimum average of 3.3 will be required in all fifteen (15) credits of undergraduate courses in the field (including the ones taken prior to acceptance).
+If an average of 3.0-3.3 is attained, the student may have her/his status changed to graduate on probation pending department recommendation and approval of the Faculty Graduate Studies Committee.

-Prospective graduate students who have completed all but one undergraduate prerequisite course may begin taking one graduate course along with the last undergraduate course requirement upon the approval of their department and the Graduate Studies Committee.
-The supplementary courses must be completed within four consecutive regular semesters.
+Prospective graduate students who have completed all but one undergraduate prerequisite course may begin taking one graduate course along with the last undergraduate course requirement upon the approval of their department and the Faculty Graduate Studies Committee.
+The supplementary courses must be completed within four consecutive regular terms.